faisalsadi/ComputerVision/README.md

 Assignment3/: Contains the code and files related to the MNIST Neural Network Digit Classifier assignment.

-Thank you for taking the time to review my work.
+Thank you for taking the time to review our work.
 I hope you find it informative and valuable.